awsdocs/aws-cloud9-user-guide/doc_source/sample-go.md

 Each time you use the AWS SDK for Go to call an AWS service, you must provide a set of credentials with the call\.
 These credentials determine whether the AWS SDK for Go has the appropriate permissions to make that call\.
 If the credentials don't cover the appropriate permissions, the call will fail\.

 In this step, you store your credentials within the environment\.
-To do this, follow the instructions in [Calling AWS Services from an Environment in AWS Cloud9](credentials.md), and then return to this topic\.
+To do this, follow the instructions in [Calling AWS services from an environment in AWS Cloud9](credentials.md), and then return to this topic\.

 For additional information, see [Specifying Credentials](https://docs.aws.amazon.com/sdk-for-go/latest/developer-guide/configuring-sdk.html#specifying-credentials) in the *AWS SDK for Go Developer Guide*\.